May 2026

 Your Business Runs on Spreadsheets.
 Here's What Comes Next.

 Spreadsheets got you here.
-But when customer info lives in filing cabinets, scheduling is on a whiteboard, and invoices take a week — there's a better way that doesn't require ripping everything out.
+But when customer info lives in filing cabinets, scheduling is on a whiteboard, and invoices take a week.
+There's a better way that doesn't require ripping everything out.

 March 2026